Fridges and other items with coolants form

 Coolants are classed as hazardous waste and need to be disposed of appropriately and professionally.

 Domestic fridges should be emptied and cleaned before submitting this form.

 Laboratory equipment must be thoroughly decontaminated prior to being submitted for disposal and a suitably signed and completed decontamination certificate appended.

-See the standard College decontamination certificate and guidance notes.
+Please refer to the standard College's decontamination certificate and guidance notes.